Rishabh-Rawat/Mosaic-PS1/README.md

 The aim of this project is to detect handritten captcha from .jpg format. <br />

-The Captcha might contain letters or 7 emojis.
+The Captcha will contain a combination of 26 letters and 7 emojis.
 The 7 emojis which can be present in the captcha are :-
 1. Checkmark
 2. Cloud
 3. Croissant